Tricuspid valve regurgitation

 In tricuspid valve regurgitation, the tricuspid valve doesn't close tightly.
 This causes the blood to flow back into the right atrium during each heartbeat.

-Ebstein's anomaly is a rare heart defect in which the tricuspid valve — the valve between the upper right chamber (right atrium) and the lower right chamber (right ventricle) of the heart — isn't formed properly.
+Ebstein anomaly is a rare heart defect in which the tricuspid valve — the valve between the upper right chamber (right atrium) and the lower right chamber (right ventricle) of the heart — isn't formed properly.
 As a result, blood leaks back through the valve and into the right atrium.
-Atrial septal defect, the most common defect associated with Ebstein's anomaly, is a hole between the two upper chambers of the heart.
-A normal heart is shown on the left.
+Atrial septal defect is a hole between the two upper chambers of the heart.

 Several factors can increase your risk of tricuspid valve regurgitation, including:

 - Infections such as infective endocarditis or rheumatic fever.
 These infections can cause damage to the tricuspid valve.

 - A heart attack.
 A heart attack can damage your heart and affect the right ventricle and function of the tricuspid valve.